Plutko, Miller pitch Indians past Cubs 1-0

 Indians: RHP Mike Clevinger (3-1, 2.87 ERA) starts Thursday night as Cleveland begins a seven-game homestand with the first of four against Houston.
 RHP Charlie Morton (6-0, 1.94 ERA) pitches for the AL West-leading Astros.

 Cubs: Following an off day, RHP Kyle Hendricks (3-3, 3.40 ERA) starts the opener of a three-game series against San Francisco.
-LHP Derek Holland (2-5, 4.94 ERA) pitches for the Giants on Friday afternoon.
+LHP Derek Holland (2-5, 4.94 ERA) pitches for the Giants on Friday.